Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 Where is Try Before You Buy available?

-The program is available at 10 slopeside Christy Sports locations serving Breckenridge, Beaver Creek, Crested Butte, Steamboat, Telluride, and Vail in Colorado; Deer Valley in Utah; and Big Sky in Montana.
-Skis are available on a first-come, first-served walk-in basis and can't be reserved in advance.
+The program runs at 10 slopeside Christy Sports locations serving Breckenridge, Beaver Creek, Crested Butte, Steamboat, Telluride, and Vail in Colorado; Deer Valley in Utah; and Big Sky in Montana.
+Skis go out on a first-come, first-served walk-in basis and can't be reserved in advance.
 See full program details and participating stores.

 Can I get rental gear delivered to my lodging?